 No tengo seguro médico.
 I haven’t got medical insurance.

 Quiero ver a un médico.
 I want to see a doctor

-¿Cuánto es ver a un médico?
-How much is it to see a doctor
+¿Cuánto cuesta ver a un médico?
+How much is it to see a doctor?

 El médico:”¿Qué le pasa?”
 The doctor: “What happened?” or “What’s wrong?”

 “¿Dónde le duele? “ Where does it hurt”